AdobeDocs/campaign-classic.en/help/platform/using/import-operations-samples.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Import operations samples
+title: Generic import samples
-description: Learn more about import operations you can perform using import jobs.
+description: Learn more about generic imports you can perform using import jobs.
 audience: platform
 content-type: reference
 topic-tags: importing-and-exporting-data
 ---

-# Import operations samples {#import-operations-samples}
+# Generic import samples {#import-operations-samples}

 ## Import from a list of recipients {#example--import-from-a-list-of-recipients}